tag-background-image

 Continued consistency and added experience

 Norris built on his 2019 season, improving in all aspects to have a more successful second season in 2020.
-His season got off to the perfect start in the season-opening Austrian Grand Prix.
-After Lewis Hamilton was given a five-second penalty, Norris closed the gap between him and Hamilton to 4.802 seconds after setting the race's fastest lap on the final lap, bumping Norris up to P3 and giving him his first podium in F1.
+His season got off to the perfect start at the Austrian Grand Prix.
+After Lewis Hamilton was given a five-second penalty, Norris closed the gap to Hamilton and got a podium finish.
 He also became the third youngest podium-finisher in F1 history.

 Norris backed that up with a P5 at the Styrian Grand Prix, in a performance that he quoted as “the best of his career”.
 The Brit managed to reel off six more point finishes in succession as the British driver emerged as one of the best drivers on the grid.